 That’s why this post is going to answer the questions every new influencer asks like, “What is a media kit for influencers?”
 “How do you make one?” and “Why do you need it?”
 I got you, boo.

-We’ll be discussing what NOT to include in your influencer media kit template.
+We’ll be discussing what NOT to include in your content creator media kit template.

 Ready?
 Let’s dive in!